 Siktak

-Siktak was one of the first Korean venues to open in Porto.
+Siktak was one of the first Korean places to open in Porto.
 There, you’ll find a delicious and healthy version of comfort food.

 Where: Rua dos Bragas, 346